rupl/chrisruppel.com/blog/_posts/2017-01-10-arduino-soil-moisture-sensor.md

 ## Talking to plants

 The code to get a reading is delightfully simple.
 Just initialize the `A0` pin as an input then do an `analogRead()`  to monitor the signal.
-Opening the Arduino IDE's serial plotter will show you a real-time reading of your soil moisture.
+Opening the [Arduino IDE serial plotter](/blog/arduino-serial-plotter-debugging/) will show you a real-time reading of your soil moisture.

 ```clike
 const int soil = A0;